Born on January 13, 1891 in Guadalupe, Mexico, Miguel Agustin Pro Juarez was the eldest son of Miguel Pro and Josefa Juarez.

 On the day of his execution, Fr.
 Pro forgave his executtioners, prayed, bravely refused the blindfold and died proclaiming, "Viva Cristo Rey", "Long live Christ the King!"

-Information courtesy of ProVision and Brother Gerald Mueller.
+ProVision and Brother Gerald Mueller.